Battle of Milne Bay: Australian counterattack

 Following this, the 2/9th advanced a further 500 yd, reaching Sanderson's Bay, before deciding to set up their night location.
 That night Japanese ships again shelled Australian positions on the north shore of the bay, but without causing any casualties among the defenders.

 On 4 September, the Australian advance continued as the 2/9th moved up the coast either side of the coastal track.
 After about one hour, the advance company struck a Japanese defensive position at Goroni.
 Throughout the day the Australians worked to outflank the position before launching an attack at 3:15 pm.
 During this action, one of the 2/9th's sections was held up by fire from three Japanese machine gun positions.
 Corporal John French ordered the other members of the section to take cover before he attacked and destroyed two of the machine guns with grenades.
 French then attacked the third position with his Thompson submachine gun.
-The Japanese firing ceased and the Australian section advanced to find that the machine gunners had been killed and that French had died in front of the third position.
+The Japanese firing ceased and the Australian section advanced to find that the machine gunners had been killed and that French had been mortally wounded in front of the third position.
+Despite his wounds he was conscious and could talk and was aware of what he had done.
 He was posthumously awarded the Victoria Cross for his "cool courage and disregard of his own personal safety" which "saved members of his section from heavy casualties and was responsible for the successful conclusion of the attack".
 By the end of the 4th, the Japanese force included only 50 fully fit soldiers; all the other surviving troops were either incapacitated or could only offer token resistance.
 In addition, the commanders of all the Japanese companies had been killed and only three or four platoon leaders remained.